 At one spot in the Riviera Maya of Mexico, near Playa del Carmen, there’s a luxury hotel and golf complex that has four top resorts, a PGA championship golf course, and a gorgeous beach.
 This would be Mayakoba, where there is also a common “El Pueblito” area that has a wedding chapel. a cooking school, upscale handicrafts boutique, and an art gallery.

-This is a rather unusual development for Mexico, not just because of the three hotels behind one gate—and soon to be a fourth—but also because of the way it is designed.
+This is a rather unusual development for Mexico, not just because of the four hotels behind one gate, but also because of the way it is designed.
 In the middle is the golf course, but one intertwined with mangroves and natural canals.
 The canals are actually former cenotes with the tops removing, making the waterways navigable.

 Most of the resort rooms, bungalows, or villas are situated far from the shore along paved paths or on the canals.
 There are a few seaside rooms and villas, but these are rare.
 The bulk of them are much further back, protected from storms and an oceanfront where fighting beach erosion is a steady battle.